 But my preferred air purifier doesn’t have a CADR rating.
 That’s okay because you can figure it out on your own.
 The mathematical calculation is simple.
 Take the square footage of your home, multiply it by 0.75, and that gives you the CADR of the air purifier you’re interested in purchasing.

 Let’s say that the air purifier is rated to work in a room that is 272 square feet in size.
 Using the mathematical equation, you get a CADR of 204.
 [272 x 0.75 = 204].

 Then you’ll need to measure the square footage of your room where the air purifier is going to be placed to determine if it has the capability needed to filter out the cigarette smoke particles that might be lingering in the air.

 You may also wish to look at the frequency of filtering cycles if you’re looking to remove cigarette smoke and its odors.

 The average air purifier has a filtering cycle of 10 minutes, but each model can vary.
 Faster filtering cycles mean more air is processed in a shorter amount of time, but you may also need to change out the filters more frequently, as well.

 Things to Remember About Air Purifiers for Cigarette Smoke

-- Your owner’s manual will let you know where the proper placement of your new air purifier should be so you obtain the best possible results.
+- Your owner’s manual for your filtration systems will let you know where the proper placement of your new air purifier should be, so you obtain the best possible results

-What Are the Prices of the Best Air Purifiers for Cigarette Smoke?
+What Are the Prices of the Best Air Purifiers for Smokers?